realisto/smartcontract/README.md

 ## Goals

-The REA Token schould work as an entry to the now-in-development Realisto real estate investment platform.
+The REA Token works as an entry to the upcoming Realisto real estate investment platform.
 A part (10%) of the funds raised in the ICO will be used for completing the final stage of the platform development while the rest (90%) will be used for initial investments in real estate market.

 ## Terms